wonyongpark89/wonyongpark89.github.io.legacy/_pages/publications.md

 - Millar, V., Park, W., & Dillon, J. (2025, in press).
 (Eds.).
 The science curriculum: Issues, tensions and future prospects.
 Special issue of International Journal of Science Education.

+- Park, W., & Erduran, S. (2025).
+[Argumentation and the problem of misinformation in science education](https://link.springer.com/collections/jfjieedgbd).
+Thematic Collection of Research in Science Education.

 ## Journal articles

 - Park, W. (in press).
 STEM education for transformative hazard literacy: from technological fixes to slow learning.
 Journal of Hazard Literacy.